david-hirst/MOTL/README.md

 ConvergenceIts = 2 # numbe rof consectutive checks in a row for which the change in elbo is below the threshold ConvergenceTH = 0.0005 # change in elbo threshold
 ```
-run MOTL to infer and save the factorization as an rds file
+Run MOTL to infer and save the factorization as an rds file
 ```
 TL_data = transferLearning_function(TL_param = TL_param, MaxIterations = MaxIterations, MinIterations =  MinIterations,
                                     minFactors = minFactors, StartDropFactor = StartDropFactor, FreqDropFactor = FreqDropFactor,
                                     StartELBO = StartELBO, FreqELBO = FreqELBO, DropFactorTH = DropFactorTH,
                                     ConvergenceIts = ConvergenceIts, ConvergenceTH = ConvergenceTH,
-                                    CenterTrg = CenterTrg, outputDir = TL_OutDir)
+                                    CenterTrg = CenterTrg, ss_start_time = ss_start_time, outputDir = TL_OutDir)
 ```
-Extract the Z and W matrices from the MOTL factrization.
-Z is the inferred score matrix for the target dataset: rows and samples, and columns are factors.
+Extract the Z and W matrices from the MOTL factorization.
+Z is the inferred score matrix for the target dataset: rows are samples, and columns are factors.
 Each W has features in the columns and factors in the rows.
-Factor names correspond to the name form the learning dataset factorization
+Factor names correspond to the name from the learning dataset factorization.
 ```
 ZMu = TL_data$ZMu
 W_mRNA = TL_data$Fctrzn_Lrn_W$mRNA